The Classics Problem

 3. Use the Conversation Hack

 One of the most effective ways to read classic literature is to listen to others talk about it.
-Listening to a 45-minute discussion before you open the book gives you a map of the landscape—you'll know what themes to look out for, what questions the author is asking, and why the book still matters today.
+Listening to a 45-minute discussion before you open the book gives you a map.
+You'll know what themes to look out for, what questions the author is asking, and why the book still matters today.

 At narrlit, we build conversational audio guides for exactly this purpose.
 Our hosts, Jasper and Maya, break down the dense arguments of classic works into structured, easy-to-follow discussions that reveal why these books have survived for centuries.